rmsrosa/random_notes/docs/src/generative/denoising_score_matching.md

 ### Background

-[Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) proposed modeling directly the score of a distribution.
+[Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) proposed fitting directly the score of a model distribution.
 This is obtained, in theory, by minimizing an **explicit score matching** objective function.
 However, this function requires knowing the supposedly unknown target score function.
 The trick used by [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) was then to do an integration by parts and rewrite the optimization problem in terms of an **implicit score matching** objective function, which yields the same minima and does not require further information from the target distribution other than some sample points.

-The **implicit score matching** method requires, however, the derivative of the model score function, which is costly to compute in general.
+The **implicit score matching** method requires, however, the derivative of the score function of the model distribution, which is costly to compute in general.

-Then, [Pascal Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) explored the idea of using *non-parametric Parzen density estimation* to directly approximate the explicit score matching objective, making a connection with denoising autoenconders (proposed earlir by Pascal himself, as a co-author in [Vincent, Larochelle, Lajoie, Bengio, and Manzagol(2010)](https://www.jmlr.org/papers/v11/vincent10a.html)), and proposing the **denoising score matching** method.
+Then, [Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) explored the idea of using *non-parametric Parzen density estimation* to directly approximate the explicit score matching objective, making a connection with denoising autoenconders (proposed earlir by Pascal himself, as a co-author in [Vincent, Larochelle, Lajoie, Bengio, and Manzagol(2010)](https://www.jmlr.org/papers/v11/vincent10a.html)), and proposing the **denoising score matching** method.

 ## Objetive function for denoising score matching

 ### The original explicit and implicit score matching

-The score-matching method from [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) aims to fit the model score function $\psi(\mathbf{x}; {\boldsymbol{\theta}})$ to the score function $\psi_X(\mathbf{x})$ of a random variable $\mathbf{X}$ by minimizing the
-**implicit score matching** objective
+The score-matching method from [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) aims to fit the score function $\psi(\mathbf{x}; {\boldsymbol{\theta}})$ of the model distribution to the score function $\psi_X(\mathbf{x})$ of a random variable $\mathbf{X}$ by minimizing the **implicit score matching** objective
 ```math
     J_{\mathrm{ISM}}({\boldsymbol{\theta}}) = \int_{\mathbb{R}} p_{\mathbf{X}}(\mathbf{x}) \left( \frac{1}{2}\left\|\boldsymbol{\psi}(\mathbf{x}; {\boldsymbol{\theta}})\right\|^2 + \boldsymbol{\nabla}_{\mathbf{x}} \cdot \boldsymbol{\psi}(\mathbf{x}; {\boldsymbol{\theta}}) \right)\;\mathrm{d}\mathbf{x},
 ```